mikehemming/UofM_cybersecurity/Section_02_Homework/Michael_Hemming_Unit_02_Homework.md

 ### 3. What methods of measurement are used to determine how many employees are not complying?

-1) Use a company approved mobile device management app like 'Intune' or 'MaaS360' to require password protection on company apps and data on the device and also allow device tracking
+1) Use a company approved mobile device management app like 'Intune' or 'MaaS360' to require password protection on company apps and data on the device with required PIN/Password complexity.
+A 'find my device' app or setting must be enabled.

 2) Through the use of an aprroved MDM, virus and malware detection can be run periodically to determine if a phone has been infected.
 Users with infected devices and be surveyed to determine if they have downloaded non-approved apps from unapproved app stores.